Commercial Bay: All the major retailers and restaurants opening their doors today

-Precinct Properties $1b Commercial Bay development will open its doors for the first time at 9:15 this morning.
+The grand opening of a range of major international retailers is giving shoppers a reason to venture into the Auckland CBD this morning.

-Prime Minister Jacinda Arden and Auckland Mayor Phil Goff will be in attendance to cut the ribbon at the opening ceremony and walk through the centre.
+Prime Minister Jacinda Arden and Auckland Mayor Phil Goff were in attendance to cut the ribbon at the opening ceremony of the $1 billion Commercial Bay precinct in Queen St this morning.

+Ardern praised the centre's nod to local New Zealand retailers and welcomed the opening of the space.

+This comes at an important moment for the retail sector, which faced enormous pressure during the lockdown.

 READ MORE: • Watch: First look inside Commercial Bay - opening date revealed

-Retailers Ecoya, Tommy Hilfiger, Scotch & Soda, Calvin Klein and Aotea will each open their first New Zealand stores in the centre.
+It is hoped that retailers Ecoya, Tommy Hilfiger, Scotch & Soda, Calvin Klein and Aotea will attract consumers back to CBD with their first exclusive stores in New Zealand.

 About 120 retailers in total will open stores in the 18,000sq m shopping centre, a mix of fashion, beauty and food operators, including internationally acclaimed restaurants and a 650-seat dining hall called Harbour Eats.